makersacademy/rps-challenge/README.md

 ```
 This implementation supports two player games.

-The engine for the game is handled by two classes: Player and Game.
-The Player holds a players name and choice of move, and the Game stores two players and interfaces with the app.
+The engine for the game is handled by three classes: Player, Robot and Game.
+The Player holds a players name and choice of move, the Robot holds a default name and a choice of a random move and the Game stores two players and interfaces with the app.

 ## Status